-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Gabapentin was administered orally to mice and rats in 2-year carcinogenicity studies.
-No evidence of drug-related stars in 2-year carcinogenicity was observed in mice treated at doses up to 2000 mg/kg/day.
-At 2000 mg/kg, the plasma gabapenting stars are stars and the second stars are stars are stars and the second stars are star

-(AUC) in mice is approximately 2 times that in humans at the MRHD of 3600 mg/day//labelates there are showned to be approximately 2 times that in humans at the MRHD of 3600 mg/day//labelates there are showned to be approximately 2 times that at doses of 250 or 1000 mg/kg/day.
+No evidence of drug-related carcinogenicity was observed in mice treated at doses up to 2000 mg/kg/day.
+At 2000 mg/kg, the plasma gabapentin exposure (AUC) in mice is approximately 2 times that in humans at the MRHD of 3600 mg/day.
+In rats, increases in the incidence of pancreatic acinar cell adenoma and carcinoma were found in male rats receiving the highest dose (2000 mg/kg), but not at doses of 250 or 1000 mg/kg/day.
 At 1000 mg/kg, the plasma gabapentin exposure (AUC) in rats is approximately 5 times that in humans at the MRHD.